 You learn better when ideas are not in your own words

-You are better solving math problems without writing down the equations vs. writing them down and manipulating the equations by hand
+You are better at solving math problems without writing down the equations vs. writing them down and manipulating the equations by hand

 Clearly, all of the above are highly unlikely to be true.

 Thus, your claim that “everybody learns differently” is not based on how the human brain works.
 I dare anyone to tell me that any of the items above are true for them, with an explanation of why it works that way.

 Still waiting for someone to give me a good explanation… 😉